 The opinions of significant finance industry experts can tell us a great deal about investor appetite for a particular cryptocurrency and in some instances can even be enough to drive prices up in themselves.

 Anyone looking to invest in Ethereum in the coming months won’t have to look far to find support from key commentators.
 For example, Messari CEO Ryan Selkis has recently said that, whilst Bitcoin’s performance has been impressive, “it’s Ethereum that has taken flight as crypto’s most important platform… one that could power an entirely new financial system, and a more open, resilient internet.”

 Elsewhere Simon Dedic, co-founder of Blockfyre and managing partner at Moonrock Capital, has predicted that Ethereum will eventually hit a staggering $9,000 per token.

-There are fewer clear-cut predictions for Cardano, but Altcoin Daily host and crypto trader Austin Arnold has voiced his support latest Goguen Mary update, citing it as “a big reason that the Cardano price is rising this month [February]”
+There are fewer clear-cut predictions for Cardano, but Altcoin Daily host and crypto trader Austin Arnold voiced his support latest Goguen Mary update, citing it as “a big reason that the Cardano price is rising in February”.

 Read More: Cardano Price Prediction

 So is Cardano a better investment than Ethereum?

 It’s difficult to decide an outright winner when looking at Cardano vs Ethereum as an investment potential.
 Whilst Ethereum is far more established and with a much higher price, history shows us that it isn’t immune to sudden price drops.

 Those looking to invest in Cardano are also able to get a much larger holding - with tokens currently trading at less than a single US dollar.
 Ultimately, investment growth is measured in percentage and both coins are predicted to perform well throughout 2022.